Watch a wood grain tumbler tutorial from start to finish. Learn how to spray paint, apply the alcohol inks, decals and epoxy.

 Let it turn for another 3-4 hours and then I let mine sit overnight before I remove it.
 That’s it!

-Here’s how the front turned out with the vinyl layered decal.
+Here’s how the front of the DIY wood grain tumbler turned out with the vinyl layered decal.

 And here are the cute photos!